wcsh2001/ontario-research-lab-geocoder/README.md

 ## Project Structure

 - `lab_scraper.py`
-  - Discovers all Ontario facility URLs via the Navigator search pages (`province=2100`, 44 pages total by Dec 2025).
+  - Discovers all Ontario facility URLs via the Navigator search pages (`province=2100`, 44 pages total as of Dec 2025).
   - For each facility page, extracts:
     - `Lab Name` (from the page title).
     - `Sectors` of application (from the sectors field on the profile).